 Due to popular demand, Juniper iX is proud to have recently published three new network configuration examples (NCEs)!
 We hope one or all of these will help make your life better and your business more profitable:

 Configuring Inline Video Monitoring Using Media Delivery Index Metrics

 This is a guest blog post.
-Views expressed in this post are original thoughts posted by Gary Barter, Marketing Manager, C4L.
+Views expressed in this post are original thoughts posted by Neal Wilkinson, Head of Marketing, SecuraHosting.
 These views are his own and in no way do they represent the views of the company he works for.